JakeSteam/blog-programming/_posts/2019-01-07-using-break-strategy-to-fix-unusual-android-text-wrapping-issues.md

 ## Fixing text not filling TextView

-Our text is now wrapping correctly but.. not in the way we’d expect!
-Despite how it looks, the TextView is correctly taking up all available space (this can be verified by viewing bounds or setting a background colour), it’s the text itself misbehaving.
+Our text is now wrapping correctly but.. not in the way we'd expect!
+Despite how it looks, the TextView is correctly taking up all available space (this can be verified by viewing bounds or setting a background colour), it's the text itself misbehaving.

-This is caused by Android’s default [break strategy](https://developer.android.com/reference/android/widget/TextView.html#attr_android:breakStrategy) handling long words poorly.
+This is caused by Android's default [break strategy](https://developer.android.com/reference/android/widget/TextView.html#attr_android:breakStrategy) handling long words poorly.
 The break strategy determines how a word should be broken if it cannot fit all in one line, and can be `simple`, `balanced` (default) or `high_quality`. `balanced` is trying to make all lines the same length, which is not really what we want.
-Instead we want `simple`, to just start a new line when it’s needed.
+Instead we want `simple`, to just start a new line when it's needed.

 So, just adding `android:breakStrategy="simple"` to your TextView will make the text wrap as expected.
 However, this is only available on API levels 23+, so you may want to create a style of this in your `styles.xml` and apply it to your TextView for API levels &gt; M, so at least those versions wrap correctly:

 [![](/wp-content/uploads/2019/01/Screenshot_20190106-010215.png)](/wp-content/uploads/2019/01/Screenshot_20190106-010215.png)

-Here’s the final XML, for completeness’ sake:
+Here's the final XML, for completeness' sake:

 ```
 <TableRow